The H.E.A.L. Act

 - A better-educated workforce improves services for everyone, from health care to home repair.

-- A fairer economy: A living wage lifts workers out of poverty; most people will also pay less in taxes than they do now, because the H.E.A.L.
-Act cuts taxes for low- and middle-income households while asking the ultra-wealthy and corporations to pay their fair share in taxes.
+- A fairer economy: A living wage lifts workers out of poverty.
+Most people will also pay less in taxes under the H.E.A.L.
+Act because it cuts taxes for low- and middle-income households while asking the ultra-wealthy and big corporations to pay their fair share.
+Breaking up monopolies lowers prices across the board, from groceries to housing, and helps small businesses compete and grow.

 How Much Will It Cost?